prototype-games/tuig/README.md

 A cue is translated into lines when executed.
 Cues can be used to set the line-counter, but also to replace the line-booklet entirely.

+## Love control
+Directors and lines have handlers, which will in the future be able to implement any of love's love.x handlers.
+The framework should make sure that all directors and all lines's things get executed correctly.

 # TODO
 1. Temporary interrupt of normal line cycle, returning to previous position in cycle afterwards